octobercms/docs/3.x/extend/services/resizer.md

 $image = Resizer::open('path/to/image.jpg');
 ```

-You may also pass an uploaded file from the [page request input](../services/request-input.md).
+You may also pass an uploaded file from the [page request input](./request-input.md).

 ```php
 $image = Resizer::open(Input::file('field_name'));
 ```

 To resize the image, call the `resize` method on the object to perform the resize.
-The first argument is the image width, the second argument is the image height and the third argument is an array of [resize parameters](#oc-resize-parameters) options.
+The first argument is the image width, the second argument is the image height and the third argument is an array of resize parameters.

 ```php
 $image->resize(800, 600, ['mode' => 'crop']);